Mutants & Masterminds: Hero points

-Like many other super-hero role-playing games, M&M uses "hero points".
-Hero points allow an unlucky player to be able to hold their own in a battle, thus reducing the amount that luck plays into the gameplay.
+Like many other super-hero role-playing games, M&M uses "hero points", which allow an unlucky player to be able to hold their own in a battle, thus reducing the amount that luck plays into the gameplay.
 A hero point can do several things, like allow the reroll of a failed roll of any sort at a crucial moment, including toughness saves to avoid damage.
 On this reroll numbers under 11 have ten added to them, resulting in a range of 11-20, and a very slim chance of failing.

 A player may also use a hero point to ignore fatigue, allowing them to use temporary feats without the negative effects of fatigue that normally occur with such feat usage.

 Hero points are generally awarded to a player by the gamemaster when something bad befalls the character, such as the villain escaping without them having a chance of stopping him.
 This is particularly encouraged if the bad thing in question is something related to one of their disadvantages, and many disadvantages provide no other benefit aside from acting as a source of hero points.